EF Extensions - Configuring Column Options

 Options with the "Formula" Suffix

-Options with the "Formula" suffix, like MergeMatchedAndFormula, let you hardcode a SQL fragment that will be inserted directly into the generated SQL statement.
+Options with the "Formula" suffix, like MergeMatchedAndFormula, let you hardcode a SQL fragment that is inserted directly into the generated SQL statement.

 // @nuget: Z.EntityFramework.Extensions.EFCore using Z.EntityFramework.Extensions; // Use a formula to avoid updating "locked" rows context.BulkMerge(list, options => { options.MergeMatchedAndFormula = "NOT DestinationTable.IsLocked"; });